|

 body at a rate that is lots less than 1/1000 of an ampere (one milliamp),

-you can't even feel them.
-To stay safe, only send electrical current
+they're not dangerous.
+You can't even feel them.
+To stay safe, only

 through your body at a rate less than 1/1000 ampere, and do this by